Wells Gray Provincial Park: Surveying for the Canadian Pacific Railway

+Helmcken Falls

 Helmcken Falls was discovered in 1913 by Robert Lee, a land surveyor working for the British Columbia government.
 He was so impressed with the waterfall that he wrote a letter from his remote camp to Sir Richard McBride, Premier of British Columbia, requesting that the falls be named "McBride Falls".
 Three weeks later, Lee received a reply from the Premier stating that the waterfall was instead to be called Helmcken Falls.
 This name honoured John Sebastian Helmcken, a physician with the Hudson's Bay Company who arrived in Victoria in 1850.
 He helped bring British Columbia into Canadian Confederation in 1871.
 Dr. Helmcken died in 1920 at the age of 95, but never actually saw the falls himself.

+Homesteaders

 The first homesteaders in what is now Wells Gray Park were John Ray in 1911 at The Horseshoe, who was given land by the Canim Lake Band, and Michael Majerus in 1912 on the Murtle River near Dawson Falls.
 Both cleared land, built cabins and established isolated lifestyles far from other people.
 Other settlers who arrived between 1918 and 1925 were the Ludtke family, Lewis Rupell, Pete McDougal, Jack Zellers, Dave Anderson, Alex Fage and Herman Ordschig.

+1926 Clearwater Valley fire

 On July 16, 1926, the entire Clearwater Valley between First Canyon and the Murtle River was destroyed by a forest fire.
 It started from a lightning strike west of the Clearwater River, smouldered for several weeks, then was fanned by winds and moved rapidly north through the homesteads.
 The Ludtke family immersed themselves in Battle Creek for 8 hours, dampening some blankets to cover their heads, and their livestock and even wild animals joined them for protection.
 The Rupell cabin was the only one that did not burn.
 The fire crossed the Murtle River and burned part way up Kilpill Mountain.
 After its initial rampage, it burned slowly in the marshes of the Murtle Plateau until mid-August, when it was finally extinguished by a heavy rain.
 Over 125000 acre of the Clearwater Valley were burned and most settlers lost almost everything they owned.
 However, there was not a single human fatality.